Kenworth W900: W900B (1982-present)

-During 1982, Kenworth introduced the W900B as a replacement for the W900A.
-While largely distinguished by its introduction of rectangular headlamps (though round headlamps initially remained an option), the W900B was significantly changed.
-To further accommodate increased engine cooling, the hoodline was raised, requiring the cab to be mounted higher on the frame.
+During 1982, the W900A was discontinued.
+In its place was the all-new W900B.
+Though the B model was easily distinguished by the introduction of rectangular headlamps (round headlamps remained as an option).
+It also underwent substantial internal changes.
+To accommodate engine cooling and exhaust changes, the hoodline was raised, requiring the cab to be mounted higher on the frame.
 New modular electrical components were introduced, a completely new cab and sleepers, new frame, and many other features replaced or updated features from the A model.

-Since the introduction of the W900B, Kenworth has introduced two variants of the W900.
-In 1987, the W900S was introduced, adopting the sloped hood of the T800.
-In 1990, the W900L was introduced as a longer version, extending the BBC from 120 to 130 inches.
-Initially produced as a limited edition (to commemorate the W900B model's appearance in Licence to Kill), the W900L went from becoming a limited edition to a full production vehicle.
-From the 1990s onward, the W900L would become one of the most popular vehicles sold by Kenworth.
+Since its 1982 introduction, the W900B has been expanded a three-vehicle series.
+In 1987, the W900S was introduced as a severe-service conventional, adopting the sloped hood of the T800.
+In 1990, the W900L was introduced as an extended-hood variant of the W900B (increasing the BBC from 120 to 130 inches).
+Initially produced as a limited edition (to commemorate the W900B model's appearance in Licence to Kill), the W900L became a full-production vehicle.
+Competing against the Peterbilt 379 and International 9300, the W900L became one of the most popular Kenworth models.

-Since the introduction of the W900S and W900L, along with changes to the powertrain to comply with upgraded emissions standards, several functional changes have been made to the W900B.
-In late 1994, the Aerocab/Aerodyne2 became an option for the W900B and W900L; also shared with the T600B.
-The Aerocab featured a raised roof and a full-width curved windscreen (in one-piece or two-piece configurations); on standard-configuration day cabs, the two-piece flat windshield remains available.
-On day-cab configurations, the Aerocab roof design introduced an extended-BBC configuration.
-In 1998, the 86-inch Studio Sleeper was introduced as an option, easily one of the largest factory-produced sleeper cabs ever produced.
-In 2006, the curved windshield became available on the W900S for the first time.
-The W900S has since been discontinued.
-B-cab models still in production for 2021 are the W900B, W900L, T800, and C500 (Brute).
+Following the introduction of the W900S and W900L variants, several functional changes have been made to the W900B (along with changes to the powertrain to comply with upgraded emissions standards).
+In late 1994, the W900B/900L received the AeroCab/Aerodyne 2 as an option (shared with the T600B).
+The Aerocab featured a raised roof and a full-width curved windscreen (in one-piece or two-piece configurations); the two-piece flat windshield remained available on standard-configuration day cabs.
+As an option, an extended-BBC configuration was introduced for day cabs (resulting from the design of the raised roof).
+The 86-inch Studio Sleeper was introduced in 1998; at the time, one of the largest factory-produced sleeper cabs ever designed.
+In 2006, the W900S received a curved windshield as an option for the first time.

-W990 (2018-present)

-In December 2018 Kenworth released a newer version of the W900, the W990.
-A combination of the T680/T880 and the W900, it offers Complex Reflector headlamps and a more aerodynamic front fascia than the W900, while the interior remains as before.
-The instrument cluster is also from the newer generation of Kenworths.
-This was thought to be the replacement of W900, but as drivers did not like it the W900 was not discontinued.